 Most people hear the word “Sustainability” and they immediately think of the natural environment – what are we doing to protect resources and reduce waste?
-While this is important, here at GCR, “sustainability” means more than just protecting the natural environment – it also means protecting and enhancing the social and economic environment of our local community of Murphys, CA – the place we call home, and the place that sustains our business.
-It means being a part of the “web” of the local economy by:
+While this is important, here at GCR, “sustainability” means more than just protecting the natural environment – it also means protecting and enhancing the social and economic environment of our local community.

-- Buying Local – We source as many of our products as possible from local suppliers and vendors, including dairy products and supplies from the neighborhood family-owned market, pastries from local bakers, honey from the local beekeeper, hand-crafted coffee mugs and gift items from local artisans, tea from a local specialty tea purveyor, and more
+Buying Local – We source as many of our products as possible from local suppliers and vendors, including dairy products and supplies from the neighborhood family-owned market, pastries from local bakers, ice cream from the local artisan ice cream maker, hand-crafted coffee mugs and gift items from local artisans.

-- Hiring Local – As a small, locally owned independent business, we are proud that we can provide nearly a dozen Murphys-area residents with a fun, engaging and supportive place to work.
-We have given many local students their first jobs (not always easy to find in a small town of only 2500 people), providing them with extensive training on customer service, business and workplace etiquette, and the world of coffee – skills that help them build a resume, and that they can carry forward into their future.
-Paychecks to our employees get spent for goods and services at other local businesses, further supporting our local small town economy.
+Hiring Local – As a small, locally owned independent business, we are proud that we can provide nearly a dozen Murphys-area residents with a fun, engaging and supportive place to work.
+We have given many local students their first jobs by providing them with extensive training on customer service, business and workplace etiquette, and the world of coffee – skills that help them build a resume, and that they can carry forward into their future.

 - We source organic, sustainably grown coffees wherever possible – including Fair Trade USA, Rainforest Alliance Certified™ and SMBC Bird Friendly® certified coffees.

-- We roast and serve only SWISS WATER® Process or other water processed decaffeinated coffees, which are decaffeinated using an all natural, chemical-free process to gently remove the caffeine while leaving the full flavor intact.
+- We roast and serve only SWISS WATER® Process decaffeinated coffees, which are decaffeinated using an all natural, chemical-free process to gently remove the caffeine while leaving the full flavor intact.

 - We serve only hormone-free dairy products and organic, non-GMO soy products